Azure/autorest.java/readme.md

 mvn package -P local
 ```

-This will build a file `javagen-jar-with-dependencies.jar` under `javagen` module, a `preprocess-jar-with-dependencies.jar` under `preprocessor` module, a `fluentgen-jar-with-dependencies.jar` under `fluentgen` module, and a `fluentnamer--jar-with-dependencies.jar` under `fluentnamer` module.
+This will build a file `javagen-jar-with-dependencies.jar` under `javagen` module, a `preprocess-jar-with-dependencies.jar` under `preprocessor` module, a `fluentgen-jar-with-dependencies.jar` under `fluentgen` module, and a `fluentnamer-jar-with-dependencies.jar` under `fluentnamer` module.

 And then run AutoRest